GoogleCloudPlatform/microservices-demo/README.md

 ### (Optional) Enable Cloud Operations / Stackdriver

-OnlineBoutique is instrumented for [Google Cloud Operations](https://cloud.google.com/products/operations) tools including: Monitoring, Tracing, and Debugger.
+Online Boutique is instrumented for [Google Cloud Operations](https://cloud.google.com/products/operations) tools including: Monitoring, Tracing, and Debugger.
 To enable some or all of these APIs in your Google Cloud Project, run the following commands before deploying the app to GKE:

 ```
-gcloud services enable monitoring.googleapis.com
+gcloud services enable monitoring.googleapis.com \

-gcloud services enable cloudtrace.googleapis.com
+  cloudtrace.googleapis.com \
   gcloud services enable clouddebugger.googleapis.com
 ```

 ### Cleanup